rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

 .. envvar::  TI_OCL_COMPUTE_UNIT_LIST

     Specify the compute units available to the OpenCL runtime as a comma separated list of compute unit indices starting at 0.
+The specified compute unit list must be consecutive, e.g. ``"1,2,3,4"`` on K2H.
-If the environment variable is not specified, the runtime defaults to using all the compute units available on the device.
+    If the environment variable is not specified, the runtime defaults to using all the compute units available on the device (or starting from OpenCL product version 1.1.13, all available compute units specified in ``/etc/ti-mctd/ti_mctd_config.json``).

     Example usage on AM572x: